mitchgemma/mitchgemma/README.md

 - More about data structures and algorithms and building a portfolio with React to showcase all of my projects and work

 ### :sunny: Besides coding I enjoy...
-- Getting active, whether it be on the in the gym, or outside on the mountains, trails, or links
+- Getting active, whether it be in the gym, or outside on the mountains, trails, or links

 ### GitHub Stats
 <div align="center">